Marine energy - Wave, tidal and other water current converters - Part 10: Assessment of mooring system for marine energy converters (MECs)

 Project Need

 This proposed New Standard is being developed at the request of The CSA Technical Committee TC550 Marine Energy .
-It will provide the industry and authorities having jurisdiction with up-to-date innovative technology and safety features including uniform methodologies for the design and assessment of mooring systems for floating Marine Energy Converters (MECs) (as defined in the TC 114 scope).
+It will provide the industry with up-to-date uniform methodologies for the design and assessment of mooring systems for floating Marine Energy Converters (MECs) (as defined in the TC 114 scope).
+It is intended to be applied at various stages, from mooring system assessment to design, installation and maintenance of floating Marine Energy Converters plants.
+This document is applicable to mooring systems for floating Marine Energy Converters units of any size or type in any open water conditions.

 Note: The information provided above was obtained by the Standards Council of Canada (SCC) and is provided as part of a centralized, transparent notification system for new standards development.
 The system allows SCC-accredited Standards Development Organizations (SDOs), and members of the public, to be informed of new work in Canadian standards development, and allows SCC-accredited SDOs to identify and resolve potential duplication of standards and effort.